Microsoft Surface Duo release date, price, details and latest rumors - Mashviral News

 How Much does a Microsoft Surface Duo Cost?

-Microsoft didn’t reveal the price point at the Surface event – but with two screens, it won’t go cheap.
+Microsoft didn’t reveal the price point at the Surface event – but it won’t be cheap with two screens.
 Similarly, Samsung is selling the dual-screen Galaxy Fold for an eye-catching £ 1,900, and with a larger screen, the Surface Duo could cost even more.

 As Microsoft does not appear to intend to classify the Duo as a telephone, it may not even be available through a mobile operator under a monthly contract.